 Shoreline Community College

-We will also take into account policies from other entities such as neighboring school districts, our sister co-op preschools, Center for Disease Control, King County Public Health and the Office of the Superintendent of Public Innstruction.
+We will also take into account policies from other entities such as neighboring school districts, our sister co-op preschools, King County Public Health and the Office of the Superintendent of Public Instruction.

 Please understand the guidelines are adapting as we learn more about COVID-19.
 We will do our best to update this reference guide as needed.

-Per our guidelines, face coverings are required for every adult on site as well as our Movers, Groovers and Toddlers.
+Per our guidelines, face coverings are required for all persons age 2 and older.
 We understand and welcome the learning process and will work with young students and their comfort levels to encourage mask use.

 Families who self-isolate will have full access to virtual and take-home components of school as well as community support as needed.